-Huntley & Palmer became the largest manufacturer of biscuits in the world.
+Huntley & Palmers became the largest manufacturer of biscuits in the world.

 George Palmer (1818 – 1897) was born to a Quaker farming family in Somerset.
 His mother was first cousin to Cyrus and James Clark, founders of the well-known shoe manufacturer.

 George Palmer was apprenticed to an uncle as a miller and confectioner in 1832.
 In 1841 he entered partnership with a cousin by marriage, Thomas Huntley (1802 – 1857), who owned a firm in Reading, founded in 1822, which sold high quality biscuits across much of southern England.

-Huntley & Palmer took over a disused silk factory on the bank of the Kennet & Avon canal in 1843.
+Huntley and Palmer took over a disused silk factory on the bank of the Kennet & Avon canal in 1843.
 Palmer introduced steam power and mechanisation to the business.
 With engineer William Exall, Palmer introduced the first continuously-running biscuit machinery in the world in 1846.

 Huntley & Palmer employed 500 people by 1850.
 Sixteen tons of biscuits were produced every week by 1851, with distribution across England.

 When Huntley died in 1857, annual turnover of the firm was £125,000 (around £12.5 million in 2014).
 George Palmer bought out Huntley’s son and took into partnership his brothers, Samuel and William Isaac Palmer, the former managing the London office and the latter running the factory.

-Huntley & Palmer was producing thousands of tons of biscuits every year by 1865.
+Huntley & Palmers was producing thousands of tons of biscuits every year by 1865.
 Ship’s biscuit was a major product.
-The firm responded quickly to consumer demand: following the success of the Pearl biscuit introduced by rival Peek Frean of Bermondsey, Huntley & Palmer introduced their own version within a matter of months.
+The firm responded quickly to consumer demand: following the success of the Pearl biscuit introduced by rival Peek Frean of Bermondsey, Huntley & Palmers introduced their own version within a matter of months.

 800 men and boys were employed by 1865.
-By this time Huntley & Palmer had introduced a compulsory employee sick fund, and provided a reading room at a small cost to subscribing workers.
+By this time Huntley & Palmers had introduced a compulsory employee sick fund, and provided a reading room at a small cost to subscribing workers.